Linear-Scaling Potential-Free Data-Driven Molecular Dynamics for Arbitrary-Sized Water Clusters $(\text{H}_2\text{O})_n$: Methods

-PDMD enables both node- and graph-level predictions, making MLMD simulations a practical tool for molecular dynamics.
+PDMD enables both node- and graph-level predictions, making MLMD a practical tool for molecular dynamics.
 We can effortlessly generate numerous new structures through PDMD.
-Building on this capability, we employ an iterative process to expand the PDMD dataset by continuously generating and incorporating new snapshots, followed by retraining the model from scratch, as illustrated in Fig. \ref{fig:flow_chart}.
+Building on this capability, we employ an iterative process to expand the PDMD dataset by continuously generating and incorporating new snapshots, followed by retraining the model from scratch, as illustrated in Fig. \ref{fig:model_structure}(b).
 Initially, the AIMD dataset was the sole source for training the first version of the ML model.
-This model is then used for MD simulations to generate new snapshots for 200-ns, which are evaluated for model performance during this cycle.
-The newly generated PDMD data is added to the overall dataset for the subsequent training cycle.
+This model was then used for MD simulations to generate new snapshots, which were evaluated for model performance during this cycle.
+The newly generated PDMD data are added to the overall dataset for the subsequent training cycle.
 To determine model convergence, we monitor the difference in energy $E^\text{{MAE}}$ and forces $\overrightarrow{F}^\text{{MAE}}$ between cycle $l$ and cycle $l-1$.
 A convergence criterion is set, with energy and force differences limited to 1 meV/atom and 5 meV/\AA, respectively.
 The iteration stops automatically and the converged ML model is saved when both $\Delta {E}^\text{{MAE}} < 1$ meV/atom and $\Delta \overrightarrow{F}^\text{{MAE}} < 5$ meV/\AA.
-Our PDMD model achieved convergence after $l = 4$ cycles.
+Our PDMD model achieved convergence after a few cycles.